Recipe · Debugging

 How to debug a tricky bug with context_packet

 TL;DR: Hydration errors, "this only fails in production", "intermittent role check failure" — vague bugs eat hours when the agent grep-loops.
-Start from context_packet, branch into reef_inspect and trace_error, and verify with evidence_confidence before editing.
-Tools used: context_packet, reef_scout, reef_inspect, trace_error, live_text_search, evidence_confidence.
+Start from context_packet, branch into file_preflight, reef_inspect, and trace_error, then verify with verification_state before editing.
+Tools used: context_packet, reef_scout, file_preflight, reef_inspect, trace_error, live_text_search, verification_state.

 The bug